f0lg0/snpgen/README.md

 ### How it works

 spngen is really simple: it grabs a project structure from the templates folder (in the Python version it grabs it from template.py) which is a JSON file with all the project details and proceeds to install the newly grabbed payload by iterating thru it.
 Obviously the contents are hard-coded inside the template file but that's because this is an offline generator.
-The templates **must** follow this schema:
+The templates **must** follow this schema **(obviously you can change files and folder names)**:

 ```json
 {